-Within the last pair of assignments, we will propose an implementation of our own generic container, namely a flexible array.
+Within this and the next assignment, we will propose an implementation of our own generic container, namely a flexible array.
 Its behavior will largely be based on the standard vector container, but we will deliberately design and program some of its aspects differently.
 Specifically, in this task, we first focus on the internal storage of such a flexible array and its basic functionality.
-Next time, we will look at advanced constructors and assignment operators, as well as implement a custom iterator.
+In the next assignment, we will look at advanced constructors and assignment operators, as well as implement custom iterators.

 The goal with our flexible array is to preserve the possibility of gradually inserting new elements, or, on the contrary, removing the existing ones, but always at its end only.
-In other words, this means that the entire flexible array will always be logically continuous without any holes.
-Compared to the standard vector, however, we will program the internal storage in such a way that we will do without the need of having an allocated space in memory for elements themselves, that would also have to be physically continuous.
+In other words, this means that the entire flexible array will always be logically contiguous without any gaps.
+Compared to the standard vector, however, we will program the internal storage in a way that we will do without the need of having the allocated space in memory for elements themselves that would also have to be contiguous physically.
 Thanks to this, we will not need time-consuming reallocations, and, moreover, we will be able to guarantee that the location of inserted elements will be immutable throughout their existence in the container.

-The flexible array class, let us simply call it Array, will have a single template parameter element, which is the data type of elements to be inserted.
+The flexible array class, let us simply call it Array, will have a single template parameter Element, which is the data type of elements to be inserted.
 These can be numeric types, as well as any user-defined classes (which we cannot assume much about in advance), or even pointers to them.

-We implement the outlined internal storage as a two-level storage, where we first use a standard vector std::vector at the first level, which will contain C-style pointers to blocks of the second level.
+We implement the outlined internal storage as a two-level storage, where we first use a standard vector std::vector at the first level for storing C-style pointers to blocks of the second level.
 By a second-level block, we mean an ordinary dynamically allocated C-style array of individual elements.
 All of these blocks will have the same and fixed size that will remain constant throughout the existence of a given flexible array instance.
 This will allow us to use straight-forward index arithmetic to access particular elements.